MyoRobotics/MyoRobotics-Documentation/source/Electronics/ElectronicsAndEmbeddedSubsystemSummary.rst

-.. _EAESS_forth-section:

 USB-FlexRay Bridge
 ==================

+.. _EAESS-forth-section:

-In order to connect MYODE with a Myorobot, a USB-FlexRay bridge is provided.
+In order to connect ROS with a Myorobot, a USB-FlexRay bridge is provided.
 This system is illustrated in :numref:`EAESS_his-figure`.
 To connnect to the PC, a mini-USB lead is necessary.
 The bridge board is also supplied with 24V, which should be the same voltage source that